Why do dogs shake their toys and is it normal behavior?

 Why do dogs shake their toys?

 Playing with toys is generally a substitute for hunting – dogs get to practice the skills they would use for hunting, as well as release natural urges.
-In fact, playing is a common way for all young animals, including humans, to learn and practice important behaviors for survival.
+Playing is a common way for all young animals, including humans, to learn and practice important behaviors for survival.
 While nobody knows for sure, most experts agree that dogs shake their toys as part of an instinctual predatory behavior.

 Dogs are predators by nature.
 They’ll catch and kill small to medium-sized animals, such as mice, rats, rabbits, lizards, and even cats, if they get a chance.
 While mice and other tiny mammals are usually dispatched quickly with a bite, larger animals are unlikely to be killed quickly enough just by biting.
 Not only this, but rats, cats, and lizards can give a nasty bite if not killed quickly.
 Instead, dogs have developed the ‘killing shake’.
 This violent shake should break their prey’s neck or back, delivering a quick kill.

-If you’re wondering, why do dogs shake their toys, they’re acting on an instinct to kill.
+They’re acting on an instinct to kill.
 But do dogs think they are killing their toys?
 It’s more likely that they’re using the toy as a substitute to practice and finesse the move.
 They may not be aware of this instinctual need to rehearse a kill, it just comes naturally to them to shake their toys after a period of play.

 Why do some breeds shake their toys more than others?

 If you’re reading this because you’re wondering, why do dogs shake their toys, the chances are high that you own one of a number of breeds known for toy shaking, such as a terrier breed.
-It’s far less likely that you have a Labrador Retriever, despite them being a very popular breed.
+It’s far less likely that you have a labrador retriever, despite them being a very popular breed.
 So which breeds tend to shake their toys more, and why?

 On the other hand, gundog breeds rarely shake their toys.
 These dogs have usually been bred to have a ‘soft mouth’.
 After all, you wouldn’t want your recently-shot pheasant to be bruised and battered with an over-enthusiastic shake.
 While any dog could be trained not to shake, centuries of breeding dogs that are gentle with their retrieve (and by extension, their toys) has led to an instinctual shift away from killing, and towards gentle carrying.
 Did you know a Spaniel breed can gently carry around a hen’s egg around in their mouth all day, never cracking the shell?